cxsquared/portfolio-v3/src/pages/blog/weekly-3d-print-cobra-fan-mount/index.md

 ---
 title: Weekly 3D Print Cobra Fan Mount
 date: "2017-01-16"
-tags: fan, 3d printing, weekly, mount, cobra, thingiverse, rear, upgrade, wanhao, i3, makerselect, monoprice, timelapse
+tags: [fan, 3d printing, weekly, mount, cobra, thingiverse, rear, upgrade, wanhao, i3, makerselect, monoprice, timelapse]
 category: blog
 description: A summary and time-lapse of the cobra rear fan mount upgrade for the wanhao i3 3D printer.
-image: ./fanThumb.png
+image: fanThumb.png
+comments: true
 ---

 This weeks 3D print was a much needed fan upgrade for my printer.
 There are a lot of fan mounts out there for the [Wanhao][wanhao] style printer.
 I went with the [Cobra - Rear mounted cooler][thingiverse] because of it's looks and placement on the printer.
 You can check out the .STL and other files over at [Thingiverse.com/thing:1090433][thingiverse].